LayerManager/layman/doc/rest.md

 - import the file to PostgreSQL database as new table into user schema, including geometry transformation to EPSG:3857
 - publish the table as new layer (feature type) within user workspace of GeoServer
 - generate thumbnail image
+- publish metadata record to Micka

 If user directory, database schema, GeoServer's worskpace, or GeoServer's datastore does not exist yet, it is created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
-Status of processing chain can be seen using [GET Layer](#get-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, sld).
+Status of processing chain can be seen using [GET Layer](#get-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, sld, metadata).

 It is possible to upload data files asynchronously, which is suitable for large files.
 This can be done in three steps:
 1. Send POST Layers request with **file** parameter filled by file names that you want to upload